John A Waller

 However, with effect December 1st, 2020.
-Changes took effect.
-HMRC became a preferential creditor in insolvencies.
-This followed the ‘Finance Act 2020‘ which gained ‘Royal Assent’ July 22nd, 2020.
+Changes then took effect.
+HMRC to rank at a preferential creditor in insolvencies.
+This therefore followed the ‘Finance Act 2020‘, which gained ‘Royal Assent’ July 22nd, 2020.

-HMRC tax payments do pay in instalments; Thus, directors fail to ensure monies remain available to pay HMRC debt.
+HMRC tax payments do pay in instalments; thus, directors fail consequently to ensure monies remain available to pay HMRC debt.
 Therefore, companies incur severe penalties for unpaid tax debt, increasing the tax burden on your business.
-Therefore, failure to pay the HMRC generates further cost as they send enforcement officers to your business premises, threaten winding-up petitions.
-What types of HMRC debt exist, and how may our team at HBG Advisory assist you in removing stress?
+Therefore, failure to pay the HMRC generates further costs as they send enforcement officers to your business premises, threaten winding-up petitions.
+What types of HMRC debt exist, and how may the team at HBG Advisory assist you in removing stress?

 HMRC: Published Figures

-A third party independent review, states the HMRC has been shown as the largest creditor, in approx 65% of liquidations over 2017 in the UK.
-Transpires this a case of how the tax system operates in the UK? or companies continue to spring up, without sufficient funding?
+A third party independent review states the HMRC has been shown as the largest creditor, in approx 65% of liquidations over 2017 in the UK.

-The HMRC, however, continues normally as a creditor by default, as all companies required to be registered with HMRC.
+The HMRC, however, continues as a creditor, as all companies remain required to be registered with HMRC.

 Economic Impact of Preferential Change

-The government does not expect any significant economic impact of this change.
-It, therefore, affects financial institutions and security moving forward.
+The government however does not expect any significant economic impact of this change.
+It therefore affects financial institutions and security moving forward.
 However, the government states it does not expect it to have a notable bearing on UK lending.